 2. Manuscripts do not need to be completed, but must be your own, original work.

 3. Send us the first five pages, with each page approximately 250 words, max 1250 words.
+Each revision must also be 1250 words max.

 4. Do NOT send any synopsis or summary information.